dylanirlbeck/tailwind-ppx/README.md

 }
 ```

-If you have a custom tailwind config file, you'll need to pass it to the tailwindcss command in this manner:
+If you have a custom tailwind config file, you'll need to pass it to the tailwindcss command:

 ```json
 {